Welcome to today's edition of the Rush 24-7 podcast.

 Hi, good.

-Hey, my my point is uh the uh EPA probably caused a problem with the shuttle, but this isn't the first time.
+My point is the EPA probably caused a problem with the shuttle, but this isn't the first time.

 That was originally supposed to be built with the substance coatings on the steel beams.

-I mean, we we have and and and there's a there's a good point about asbestos in certain forms being a health hazard, but is it as much a health hazard as uh the flames that are no longer retarded because the asbestos is not there?
+I mean, we have, and there's a good point about asbestos in certain forms being a health hazard, but is it as much a health hazard as the flames that are no longer retarded because the asbestos is not there?

 If you burn to death but your lungs are clear, I just don't understand the benefit.

-And the one point is best has been replaced in the workforce in the workplace with silicon fiber.
+And the one point is asbestos has been replaced in the workforce, in the workplace, with silicon fiber.

 So why ban a material that can do a good job as long as you treat it properly?

-Sure, take it out of freight pads where you're getting the fibers into the air and people can breathe it.
+Sure, take it out of brake pads where you're getting the fibers into the air and people can breathe it.

 But if you can use the material properly, why not use it?